Healthy Club Policy |

 found.

-An appropriately maintained First Aid kit is always available at events and we
+Appropriately maintained First Aid kits are always available at events and we

 have a number of accredited First Aid personnel; contacts for and location of

-emergency treatment facilities are maintained in the First Aid kit.
+emergency treatment facilities are maintained in the First Aid kits and at the race registration point.

 As well as Public Liability insurance cover, ATTA maintains limited cover for